Pigging: Intelligent pig

 Intelligent pigs are used to inspect the pipeline with sensors and record the data for later analysis.
-These pigs use technologies such as magnetic flux leakage (MFL) and ultrasound to inspect the pipeline.
+These pigs use technologies such as MFL (magnetic flux leakage) and ultrasound to inspect the pipeline.
 Intelligent pigs may also use calipers to measure the inside geometry of the pipeline.

 In 1961, the first intelligent pig was run by Shell Development.
 It demonstrated that a self-contained electronic instrument could traverse a pipeline while measuring and recording wall thickness.
 The instrument used electromagnetic fields to sense wall integrity.
 In 1964 Tuboscope ran the first commercial instrument.
 It used MFL technology to inspect the bottom portion of the pipeline.
 The system used a black box similar to those used on aircraft to record the information; it was basically a highly customized analog tape recorder.
 Until recently, tape recording (although digital) was still the preferred recording medium.
 As the capacity and reliability of solid-state memory improved, most recording media moved away from tape to solid-state.